|

 level are co-ordinately regulated, whereas those that correlate at the

 population level merely respond to the same environmental stimuli.
+The

-The importance of these findings is demonstrated by the fact that we
+is demonstrated by the fact that we

 might have underestimated the effect of glucose on insulin expression